Accelerated study allows you to get your degree sooner.

 Traditionally, Australian universities teach over two semesters each year and have a long break over the summer months.
 Accelerated programs may add a third, summer semester.
 Alternatively, an accelerated MBA program could consist of a sequence of several study blocks per year, each block separated by a break of no more than a week or two.

-In Australia, a 1 year MBA is a full-time program whereas a 2 year MBA is a part-time program.
-Both programs are accelerated and mostly available though online study only.
+In Australia, a 1 year MBA is a full-time program whereas a 2 year MBA is usually a part-time program.
+They will normally both consist of 12 subjects or equivalent.

 In Australia, a 1-year MBA means accelerated full-time study online while a 2-year MBA is accelerated part-time study online.
 A 1-year MBA is better if you want to finish quicker and can handle a full study load.
 A 2-year MBA is more compatible with working full-time.
 More courses are available in the 2-year, part-time format.